Imitater967/Imitater967/README.md

 ## About me

-Dropped from bachelor degree due to schizophrenia.
+Dropped from bachelor degree due to mental illness.
 Dream of creating an engine like netease's minecraft-studio.
 A professional game engineer, Experienced but not Talented.